ydxlt/android-mvvm/README.md

 ### BaseViewModelImpl

-if your use RxJava,you need subscribe by `subscribe(disposable: Disposable)`
+if you use RxJava,you need subscribe by `subscribe(disposable: Disposable)`

 ### BaseModelImpl

-if your use RxJava and subscribe in this class,you need subscribe by `subscribe(disposable: Disposable)`
+if you use RxJava and subscribe in this class,you need subscribe by `subscribe(disposable: Disposable)`